BenjieCodes/Intro-To-HTML-CSS-Layout/Readme.md

-This repository contains code to "master" css layout commands.
+This repository allows us to get familiar with css layout commands.